pivlab/manubot-ai-editor-evals/README.md

 # Prompt evaluations for the Manubot AI Editor

 This repository contains code and frameworks used to evaluate a set of prompts used by the Manubot AI Editor to revise scientific manuscripts.

-## How it works
+Under-the-hood, it uses:

-TODO: High level summary of parts.
-Ollama for managing local models. promptfoo for config, running evaluations, and presenting comparisons.
-Python for basic scripting and coordination.
+- promptfoo for test configuration, running evaluations, and presenting comparisons.
+- Ollama for managing local models.
+- Python for basic scripting and coordination.

 ## Setup